-Situated in the state of Karnataka, Bandipur National Park was once the hunting grounds of the Maharaja of Mysore.
-It was later established as a reserve in 1974, and these deciduous forests rich in wildlife and flora have become a popular tourist attraction since then.
-Due to a lot of wildlife casualties due to tourist traffic, a ban on traffic between 9 PM to 6 AM has been established to ensure the safety of the animal population.
+Situated in Karnataka, Bandipur National Park was once the hunting grounds of the Maharaja of Mysore.
+It was later established as a reserve in 1974 under Project Tiger and these deciduous forests rich in wildlife have become a popular tourist attraction since then.
+It is 80 km from Mysore enroute Ooty in Tamil Nadu.
+Due to a lot of wildlife casualties because of speeding vehicles that go through the park, a ban on traffic between 9 PM to 6 AM has been established to ensure the safety of the animals of the park.

 It is located in the Nilgiris and is the first Biosphere Reserve in India.
 Spread over 874 sq km, the park is replete with a wide range of endangered wildlife like elephants, hornbills, deers, pythons, sloth bears, pythons, panthers etc. and multitudes of teak and sandalwood trees.
 Bandipur National Park is neighbours with the Nagarhole and the Wayanad Wildlife sanctuaries and is a few minutes from the Mudumalai National Park.